writethedocs/www/docs/conf/prague/2018/sponsors/prospectus.rst

 - **Logistics**: The Job Fair will be Tuesday morning in {{job_fair.location}}.
 You can see the timing details on the :ref:`schedule <{{shortcode}}-{{year}}-job-fair>`.

 - **Layout**: Every participant will have a table and two chairs reserved for them.
 We do not use booths during the Job Fair.
-Giveaways/flyers are welcome, please make sure everthing fits on your alloted table.
+Giveaways/flyers are welcome, please make sure everything fits on your table.

 Note that the `Code of Conduct </code-of-conduct/>`_ and :ref:`coc-sponsors` apply to the Job Fair as well as to the rest of the conference.